Traci Lords: Underneath It All: Critical response

 The book received relatively positive reviews from critics.
 Susan Carpenter, writing in the Los Angeles Times, called the book "a luridly fascinating, if horrifying, tell-all, from her birth in an eastern Ohio steel town to her present-day life as an actress and recording artist who is happily married in L.A."
 Amanda Tyler of USA Today commented: "Lords' story of personal redemption is so immersed in genuine emotion and beaming with soulful resiliency that the reader will walk away with nothing but respect for her and her remarkable journey."
 Bill Zwecker, who reviewed the book for Chicago Sun-Times, noted: "'Graphic' is said to be quite the understatement for the memoirs former under-age porn star Traci Lords has penned."
-John Patterson of The Guardian wrote: "It has porn's typical, irreversible-nosedive trajectory: fake IDs, serious money, major narcotics - the lowest, stickiest rung on stardom's ladder - followed by exposure (of entirely the wrong sort), disgrace, and rehabilitation."
+John Patterson of The Guardian wrote: "It has porn's typical, irreversible-nosedive trajectory: fake IDs, serious money, major narcotics – the lowest, stickiest rung on stardom's ladder – followed by exposure (of entirely the wrong sort), disgrace, and rehabilitation."

 Despite the favorable reviews, the book met with criticism from adult film industry insiders, some of whom accused Lords of lying.
 Co-workers from that time such as John Leslie, Ron Jeremy, Ginger Lynn and Tom Byron said they never saw her use drugs and insisted she was always fully aware of her actions.
-One of her co-workers from that time, Christy Canyon, said about Lords' autobiography, "I think her book could have been fabulous, except that she was lying throughout the whole thing."
+One of her co-workers from that time, Christy Canyon, said about Lords's autobiography, "I think her book could have been fabulous, except that she was lying throughout the whole thing."

 Lords sister, Rachel Kuzma, wrote Los Angeles Times in response to an article they published about Lords book, where she criticized the fact checking of the publisher of the book, various criticisms of Lords and her truthfulness, the veracity of various statements in the book and that she believed the book was "misleading and self-aggrandizing."